 A watershed is the system of creeks and rivers that drain a certain area of land when it rains.
 Did you know that as a resident of Gilroy, you live in the Uvas-Llagas Watershed?
 That means when it rains, water goes into your gutter, through the storm drains, and empties (untreated) into Uvas or Llagas Creek, Uvas and Llagas Creek carry the City’s rainwater to the Pajaro River which drains into the Monterey Bay.
 The Uvas-Llagas Watershed is part of the larger Pajaro River Watershed.
 San Martin, Morgan Hill, and Hollister are also part of the larger Pajaro Watershed.

 If you are interested in learning more about your local watershed, please be sure to check out (and share!) the resources below:

 The Gilroy Gardens Water Oasis attraction includes interpretive activities that educate guests as they play in the water.
-Additionally, the Water Oasis website provides some straightforward tools to interpret the intricacies of water science.

 Check out the locally filmed stormwater pollution video below to learn about ways to prevent pollution from going down our storm drains.